 In gain staging, you should maintain a good RMS level.
-At the same time, you must take care of that the Peak level should not be clipping.
+At the same time, you must take care that the Peak level should not be clipped.

 What is Headroom

-The dynamics and other effects we use in our DAW or via external effect board also affects on headroom of the sound signal.
+The dynamics and other effects we use in our DAW or via the external effect board also affect the headroom of the sound signal.

 Proper gain staging is maintaining the perfect balance between loudness and headroom.

-Understanding the signal chain help you to get good gain staging in your mixes.
+Understanding the signal chain helps you to get good gain staging in your mixes.
 As simple as it is the route or order in which sound signal flows throughout your project.

-The image shown below can give you the basic knowledge of signal chain in your DAW.
+The image shown below can give you basic knowledge of the signal chains in your DAW.

 Let us suppose we have recorded an acoustic guitar.
 Now here is the signal chain of the acoustic guitar you have recorded.